lumenwrites/writingstreak.io/content/_meta/Writing Streak Next Up.md

 ## Maybe
 - You can save every few seconds into local storage, and every minute to server
+- Maybe timer should have a dropdwn where you choose pace and duration.
 - make sure post title Isn't empty
 - Maybe calendar should mark published days as well,
 - Progress bar above the chart.